 “It’ll just be a dusting on the ground and then it will melt.
 You won’t need snow shovels or chains on your tires.”

-And while the snow lasted, my kids played with it all the time.
+While that’s generally true, we actually experienced a massive snow storm where the snow actually stuck.
+While the snow lasted, my kids played with it all the time.

 All the time.

-In other words, they’ve played.
+In other words, they played.
+All.
+The.
+Time.

 To our surprise, the rubbing alcohol worked the best.
 We both really thought it would be the salt.

 Later that day, my son had the idea of making a windshield defrosting liquid out of water and rubbing alcohol.
 I realize it’s not the most original idea, but it was original to him.
+He was engaging in deeper creative thinking.

 Curiosity to Creativity Cycle

-It struck me that this sense of curiosity had led to creativity.
+Curiosity often leads to creativity.
 After playing with snow, he became curious.
 That led to experimentation and ultimately led to creativity.
 I mention this because I often hear people say that creativity has to start with a real-world problem.
 Or they say you need to have empathy with an audience (a phrase I hear all the time in design thinking circles).
 And often that’s true.

 But sometimes, it starts with play.
 You play around with the natural environment and that slack and flexibility leads to curiosity which ultimately leads to creativity.
 This happens all the time.
 The cycle looks a bit like this: